weaviate-tutorials/workshop-pdf-driven-rag/README.md

 ### Requirements

 - Python 3.10+
-- Cohere/Anthropic API keys (for embeddings and LLMs).
+- Anthropic API key (for Generative AI use).
     - In the live session, the instructor may provide temporary keys.

 ## Setup instructions